diesel707/Knights/README.md

-# Run the puzzle.py file
+# Download all the libraries from the requirement.txt file